Death for plunder, treason, rape – VACC

 “It is useless for the death penalty bill to be passed if plunder and all other heinous crimes will be removed from the list or crimes punishable by death,” he said.

-Evangelista shared with the reporters his experience on why he is personally campaigning for reinstatement of capital punshment in the country.
+Evangelista shared with the reporters his experience on why he is personally campaigning for reinstatement of capital punishment in the country.

 “Death penalty is all about retribution.
 The only time that we victims can move forward is if we get this retribution,” Evangelista added.